Sabbir2809/MERN/Module-1/README.md

    - **Assignment:** =, +=, -=, \*=, /=, %=

 1. **Conditions:**

    - The JS if-else statement is used to execute the code whether condition is true or false
    - if(only one condition), if-else(two condition), if-else if (more than two condition)

+1. **Loop:**

+   - The JS loops are used to iterate the piece of code using for, while, do-while, for-in and for-of loops.
+   - for, for-in, for-of, while, do-while

+1. **Functions:** JS functions are used to perform operations.
+We can call JS function many time to reuse the code.

+   - Code Reusability
+   - Less Code
+   - Easy to Understand

+1. **Objects:**

+   - A JS object is an entity having state & behavior (properties & method)
+   - for-in loop
+   - key value pairs

+1. **Array:**

+   - JS array is an object that represents a collection of similar type of elements
+   - for-of loop